Skip to content

 posture_change Fires when a route's posture changes to one of the listed values

-asn Fires when a route involves one of the listed ASNs (origin or full path)
+asn Fires when a route involves one of the listed ASNs. asn_match: origin (default) matches the origin only; asn_match: path matches any ASN in the full path

 protected_asn Fires when an origin-invalid route hijacks a prefix authorised for one of the listed ASNs